grafana/grafana/docs/sources/getting-started/timeseries-dimensions.md

 | 10:00      | 22   | BOS      |

-The table format is _Long_ formatted time series (aka Tall).
+The table format is _long_ formatted time series, also called _tall_.
 It has repeated time stamps, and repeated values in Location.
 In this case, we have two time series in the set that would be identified as `Temp {Location=LGA}` and `Temp {Location=BOS}`.

 Individual time series from the set are extracted by using the time typed column `StartTime` as the time index of the time series, the numeric typed column `Temp` as the series name, and the name and values of the string typed `Location` column to build the labels, such as Location=LGA.